Mathijsvb/MulticopterFCS/README.md

 # Licensing

-This project is open source.
-A license will be added soon.
+This an open source project released under the BSD 3-Clause License.